ossrs/srs-docs/src/pages/faq.md

 <a name='cors'></a>

 ### [CORS](#cors)
-* `CORS`: Questions about cross-domain access for HTTP APIs or streams
+* `CORS`: How to setup cross-domain access for HTTP APIs or streams
   > 1. SRS 3.0 supports cross-domain (CORS) access, so there is no need for additional HTTP proxies, as it is built-in and enabled by default.
 Please refer to [#717](https://github.com/ossrs/srs/issues/717) [#798](https://github.com/ossrs/srs/issues/798) [#1002](https://github.com/ossrs/srs/issues/1002)
   > 1. Of course, using an Nginx proxy server can also solve cross-domain issues, so there is no need to set it in SRS.
 Note that you only need to proxy the API, not the media stream, because the bandwidth consumption of the stream is too high, which will cause the proxy to crash and is not necessary.
   > 1. Use Nginx or Caddy proxy to provide a unified HTTP/HTTPS service.
 Please refer to [#2881](https://github.com/ossrs/srs/issues/2881)